crtag/mps-andromeda/README.md

 This project emulates the Andromeda Cluster environment for local development and testing of the QUICK application.

+## Platform Compatibility

+**Important Note**: This emulation environment is primarily designed and tested for Linux systems, particularly Ubuntu.

+- **Linux (Ubuntu)**: Fully supported and recommended for the best experience.
+- **macOS**: May work with some modifications, but is not tested.
+If you successfully run this environment on macOS, please share your experience with the project maintainers.
+- **Windows**: Not currently supported.
+Windows users are recommended to use Windows Subsystem for Linux 2 (WSL2) with an Ubuntu distribution for the closest compatible experience.

+If you're using Windows, please set up WSL2 with Ubuntu before proceeding with this emulation environment.

+## Prerequisites

+- Docker (version 19.03 or later)
+- Docker Compose (version 1.28.0 or later)
+- NVIDIA GPU drivers (for GPU acceleration)
+- Linux environment (Ubuntu recommended, or WSL2 for Windows users)

+Ensure you have the correct versions installed to support GPU functionality.

+## Application Image

+This project uses a pre-built Docker image `crtag/quick-app:1.0.0` hosted on Docker Hub.
+The `start-environment.sh` script ensures the latest version of this image is pulled before starting the environment.

 ## Setup

 1. Clone this repository and navigate to the project directory: